roberttod/vivid/README.md

 ======

 A color picker written in pure javascript + css
-* Less than 300 lines of code
+* Around 550 lines of code
 * No dependancies
 * Tested on Chrome and Firefox